Expected Student Contribution

 - Parents or extended family members may decide to cover all or part of the expected student contribution so the student does not have to work or may work less during the summer or school year.

 In short, it’s up to each family to determine the best way to cover the expected student contribution.
-Regardless of your decision, your grant amount is not impacted.
+Regardless of your decision, your scholarship amount is not impacted.
 Feel free to contact the Student Aid Office to discuss which option(s) is best for your family as you think about managing your family’s share of your college costs.